 Before installation, check the list of electric auxiliary heat modules and physical objects.
 After transportation, check whether the electric heat module is damaged.
 If any damage is detected, contact the aftersales personnel immediately.

-NOTE: A separate power is required for an Auxiliary Electric Heater.
+NOTE: A separate power source is required for an Auxiliary Electric Heater.
+These units do NOT support a SINGLE POINT electrical connection.

 ELECTRIC AUXILIARY HEAT MODULE INSTALLATION AND WIRING